 Requirements

-This is appropriate for someone aiming for a career in K–12 education, science journalism, science policy, information technology, science management or technical work who does not expect to pursue a graduate degree.
+The Bachelor of Arts degree with a major in astrophysical and planetary sciences is appropriate for students aiming for a career in K–12 education, science journalism, science policy, information technology, science management or technical work who do not expect to pursue a graduate degree.

 Students must complete a minimum of 32 credit hours in astrophysical and planetary sciences (this must include at least 18 upper-division credit hours) and a minimum of 9 credit hours in physics.